 Clearly this is no ordinary cold cut.
 But was this the origin of Jim Schiltz’s smoked goose?
 At that point, I didn’t care.
 I just had to make spickgans.

 Fortunately, I had one more domestic goose on hand, this one sent to me by my friend Ariane Daguin, doyen of D’Artagnan Fine Foods.
-I broke the bird down and used the legs to make prosciuttina d’oca, an Italian cured goose preparation; more on that in another post.
+I broke the bird down and used the legs to make prosciuttina d’oca, an Italian cured goose preparation.
 That left me with some badass goose breasts.
 Whoever supplies Ariane with her geese knows what the hell they’re doing.
 Look at the marbling in the meat of this bird:

-I’ve never seen anything like it.
 Pretty amazing stuff, considering that waterfowl are not known to accumulate intramuscular fat they way beef does.
 Reading further about spickgans, I learned that one of the keys to this smoked goose is to truss the breast or stuff it into sausage netting.
 This keeps the meat compact and results in an almost salami-like cylinder of goosey goodness that is far easier to slice than a typical smoked goose breast.
-A brilliant idea that I am, frankly, sorta angry at myself for having not thought of it earlier.
+A brilliant idea that I am sorta angry at myself for not having thought of it earlier.

 So I cured my goose, stuffed it into the netting and smoked it over alder wood for seven hours.
 It smelled wonderful.
 I sliced into it and was immediately taken back to that smoked goose that Jim Schiltz had sent me: The seasonings were a little different, but the smokiness of the meat as well as that melt-in-your-mouth texture were identical.